 I was horrified that this acquaintance had texted a potential employer that they’d never met.
-I found it to be super embarrassing for me, and I couldn’t understand why they would take that unprofessional step.
+I found it super embarrassing, and I couldn’t understand why they would take that unprofessional step.

 When you are networking, there is a certain business etiquette, I believe, involved.
 You must put your best professional foot forward.
 This is not your bestie from college that you haven’t spoken to in years; this isn’t your boss that’s super busy and so you’re afraid to call and interrupt their day.

-This is a potential new employer, new contact, someone who could either hire you or make further introductions for you professionally.
+This is a potential new employer, new contact, and someone who could hire you or make further introductions for you professionally.
 This may be someone you’ve never met before.

 Texting a new contact, without ever having met, is not only rude, but it also makes the worst first impression you can imagine.
-Think about it, the first time you meet someone, there’s an introduction, there’s maybe a little something you say about yourself to give your new contact some context, and then there’s all the questions you may or may not have for them.
-Exactly what, or how much, of that are you going to put into a text?
+Think about it, the first time you meet someone, there’s an introduction, there’s maybe a little something you say about yourself to give your new contact some context, and then there are all the questions you may or may not have for them.
+Exactly what, or how much, of that will you put into a text?